 While there is no simple answer to this question, it is important to emphasize that psychodynamic psychotherapy can be an effective treatment or component of a combined treatment for a very wide range of emotional and psychological difficulties.
-This includes all ages and many diagnostic categories.
+This includes, in one form or another all ages, and many diagnostic categories.
 The range of indications is significantly wider than that for psychoanalysis.
 In order to address this question for any individual, a careful evaluation with a well qualified therapist is an important first step.

 How to Find a Psychoanalytic Psychotherapist?

-3. There are resources at most local psychoanalytic training centers for finding a psychodynamic psychotherapist.
-Click on the links to find an accredited training Institute or an affiliated Society near you.
+- There are resources at most local psychoanalytic training centers for finding a psychodynamic psychotherapist.
+Click on the links to find an approved training Institute or an affiliated Society near you.

 Recent Literature and Articles Addressing the Evidence Base for the Effectiveness of Psychodynamic Psychotherapy